How to Qualify as a Full Status or Principal Real Estate Agent

 Step 2: First Steps – Intern logbook

 - Start your intern logbook.
 This must be completed in 12 months.
-Click here for details of how PropAcademy can help you to meet this deadline.
-If you miss the deadline, you may find yourself facing disqualification, having to start all over again.
+Click here for details of how PropAcademy can help you meet this deadline.
+If you miss the deadline, you may face disqualification, having to start all over again.

-- You can check your due date for submission of your logbook by logging in to the EAAB portal and clicking on “Qualification Status”.
+- You can check your due date for submitting your logbook by logging in to the PPRA portal and clicking on “Qualification Status”.

 Step 3: NQF4

-To become a full status real estate agent, you must be competent in the outcomes-based NQF Level 4 Real Estate requirements as set out by the SSETA and be found competent in your PDE4 exam.
+To become a property practitioner, you must be competent in the outcomes-based NQF Level 4 Real Estate requirements set out by the SSETA and be competent in your PDE4 exam.

-- Check whether you qualify for NQF4 exemption.
-Click here to check your qualification against the EAAB Matrix.
-If you think you qualify for exemption, apply for this (this can take two months).
+- Check whether you qualify for an NQF4 exemption.
+Click here to check your qualification against the PPRA Matrix.
+If you think you qualify for an exemption, apply for this (this can take two months).

-- If you are not exempt, determine whether you need to complete:
+- If you are not exempt, you will need to complete one of the following:

 - NQF4 Recognition of Prior Learning (RPL) course – a three-month course.
 Click here to check whether you qualify for the NQF4 RPL course.
 If you do, then register for this short course